Taxes are inevitable. Smart tax planning can help you manage the inevitable. #ProsperityFinancialGroup

 Consider the date of the distributions when buying or selling a mutual fund.
 You’re likely to incur a tax liability if you own the fund on the date of record for the distribution in a taxable account, regardless of how long you’ve held the fund.

 We can help you evaluate the tax profile of a fund before investing.
 Mutual funds and ETFs vary in terms of tax efficiency.
 In general, passive funds (most ETFs and index mutual funds) tend to create fewer taxes than active funds (mutual funds).
 There can even be significant variation, in terms of tax efficiency, within these categories.

 The most common trust for a minor is a UTMA custodial account.
 You can “gift” highly appreciated shares of stock to your child, have the child sell it, and then report a portion of the profits at the child's substantially lower tax bracket.

-You may use a 529 Education Savings Plan to shift up to five times your annual gift exclusion limit out of your estate and into a 529 account.
+Shift up to five times your annual gift exclusion limit out of your estate into a 529 account.
 This move will shield the growth of your money from future income taxes, so long as the money goes toward the educational expenses of your children or grandchildren.

 As an alternative to donating cash, you can donate substantially appreciated securities to nonprofits and receive a write-off for the full amount.
 That way, you’ll save yourself the trouble of selling the assets yourself, paying taxes on the gain, then giving smaller donations to the charity.